Soviet Lenses. Names and Optical Design

 Triplet (Триплет) Lenses name matches the name of the optical design.
 The triplets were installed as a series of projection lenses on overhead projectors.
 And also came for amateur cameras at entry-level, such as the Smena.

 Uran (Уран) Lenses Uran used for aerial photography.
 Have a planar design.

-Jupiter (Юпитер) This lenses has a Zeiss Sonnar design.
-This is photo lense for small and medium format (Jupiter-11, Jupiter 37, the Jupiter-9, Jupiter-21, the Jupiter-36).
+Jupiter (Юпитер) These lenses has a Zeiss Sonnar design.
+This is photo lenses for the small and medium format (Jupiter-11, Jupiter 37, the Jupiter-9, Jupiter-21, the Jupiter-36).